-It became apparent that the factors identified could not be considered in isolation; the interrelationship between them was the key to understanding the distinctive nature of women's disadvantage.
-We examined the way in which women made contact with NKS and the services provided in order to understand how these challenges were addressed.
+It became clear that the factors identified could not be considered in isolation; the interrelationship between them was the key to understanding the distinctive nature of South Asian women's disadvantage.
+We examined the way in which women made contact with NKS and the type of services provided in order to understand how these challenges were addressed.